Undergraduate Medical Spanish Interpreter Certificate Program

 Program of Studies

 This certificate requires the completion of a minimum of four courses and a required practicum (21 credit hours).
 The courses are typically available in lecture (on-campus formats) and a few are available online.
 The required practicum will be completed at a College of Medicine training site in Immokalee, Florida.
+Housing in provided.
 The practicum will be completed working in coordination with FSU College of Medicine faculty, medical students, and postdoctoral fellows.

 Depending on the students’ specific degree program, the courses in the Medical Spanish Interpreter Certificate program may be applied towards completion of the students’ undergraduate degree requirements.
 Students should consult their advisors to determine if the certificate program classes can also be used in their specific programs.